infiniteoverflow/Chatbot-App/README.md

 # Chatbot-App
-A Chatbot app created using AIML.
+A very basic Chatbot app created using AIML.